Payoff-Free Coordination Reveals Hidden Quantum Correlation Structure: Discussion

 \section{Discussion}

 The Hidden-Field Coordination (HFC) model introduced in this work was designed to isolate correlation structure in decentralized multi-agent systems independently of payoff optimization, equilibrium selection, or communication.
-Within this controlled setting, our results demonstrate a qualitative geometric distinction between classical alignment-based strategies and entanglement-mediated coordination.
+Within this controlled setting, our results demonstrates a qualitative geometric distinction between classical alignment-based strategies and entanglement-mediated coordination.

-A central observation is the robust separation between the ``alignment'' regime of classical coordination and the ``relational'' regime of quantum coordination.
+The two strategy families end up in different parts of the (APMI, Coin) plane, and they get there by different routes.
 As shown in the geometric trails (Fig.~\ref{fig:geometry}), the shared-latent classical baseline maximizes correlation only by driving the system toward high action coincidence (the diagonal).
-This creates a fundamental classical trade-off: agents can be highly correlated (by copying) or collision-suppressing (by randomizing), but not both.
-The quantum strategy, utilizing the $W$ state, breaks this trade-off dynamically.
-It preserves rule symmetry (all agents follow the same conditional logic) while allowing the state itself to spontaneously break symmetry round-by-round.
+The result is a fundamental classical trade-off: agents can be highly correlated (by copying) or collision-suppressing (by randomizing), but not both.
+The $W$ strategy sits outside that trade-off entirely.
+Proposition~1 fixes $1/M$ as a floor on coincidence for every anonymous classical common-cause strategy, and Fig.~\ref{fig:feasible_region} places the simulated quantum point at $0.205 \pm 0.001$ against a floor of $0.25$ --- roughly fifty standard errors below it.
+That margin is not permanent: Eq.~(\ref{eq:coinW}) puts the crossing at $N = 2M$, so at $M=4$ the violation is a property of teams of seven or fewer.
+The protocol preserves rule symmetry (all agents follow the same conditional logic) while allowing the state itself to spontaneously break symmetry round-by-round.
 This enables significant global dependence (as evidenced by nonzero Total Correlation in the noiseless limit) while reducing local collisions relative to the classical alignment baseline.

 The negative differential total correlation ($\Delta \mathrm{TC}$) observed in Fig.~\ref{fig:deltaTC} quantifies this separation.
 It confirms that classical common-cause models achieve higher raw dependence, but only by paying the cost of maximal collision probability.
-The quantum strategy sacrifices raw bit-count relative to this ``copying maximum'' to access a collision-suppressing geometry that is inaccessible to the restricted shared-latent symmetric classical baseline family studied here.
+The quantum strategy sacrifices raw bit-count relative to this ``copying maximum'' to access a collision-suppressing geometry that Proposition~1 shows is inaccessible to any anonymous classical common-cause strategy.

 The choice of $W$ states as the primary resource is motivated by their unique structure for decentralized tasks.
 Unlike GHZ-type states, which concentrate correlations into global phases that are highly fragile to local perturbations, the $W$ state provides a ``relational index'' (the excitation position $k$) that is naturally suited for distributing distinct, coordinated roles among agents.
 This allows the quantum strategy to generate nonzero total correlation while maintaining robustness to the local ``intel'' perturbations that would otherwise collapse more rigid entanglement structures.